Legal Representation & Tax Structuring

 We draft and review 1031-Exchange agreements and ancillary documents to make sure that the transaction is properly structured, timely executed and complies with all applicable tax rules.

-To determine the most optimal structure for the client’s 1031-Exchange, we carefully analyze the property’s ownership structure, the client’s income tax bracket, the market value and cost basis of the client’s property, the value of property improvements, reported losses, carryovers and deductions.
+To determine the most optimal structure for the client’s 1031-Exchange, we carefully analyze the property’s ownership structure, the client’s income tax bracket, the market value and a cost basis of the client’s property, the value of property improvements, reported losses, carryovers, and deductions.